 - You are a lawful permanent resident.

-Requesting Deportation Relief in Phoenix, AZ
+Requesting Deportation Relief in Arizona

 - Status adjustment: You could apply for a green card with U.S. Citizenship and Immigration Services (USCIS), usually through family members or employment.